Mission, Goals and Student Learning Outcomes

 - Review the program mission and program learning goals

 - Review the program curriculum and syllabus of individual courses

 - Think about existing graduates and current students enrolled in the program.
 Have discussions among faculty and analyze as to what the program expects its students to have in terms of knowledge, skills, abilities and attitudes upon program completion.

 - Review discipline specific associations.
-For example, for psychology major, review the learning outcomes for American Psychological Association, etc.
+For example, for psychology major, review the program student learning outcomes for American Psychological Association, etc.

-- Remember SLOs are measurable and observable behaviors less broad than the program goals but not too specific to become course level learning outcome.
+- Remember PSLOs are measurable and observable behaviors less broad than the program goals but not too specific to become course level objective/learning outcomes.